paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 substituted “officers of the permanent commissioned teaching staff of the Coast Guard Academy, and officers designated by the Secretary pursuant this section” for “and officers of the permanent commissioned teaching staff of the Coast Guard Academy”.

 2021—Subsec. (c).
 Pub.
 L. 116–283 substituted “An individual” for “A person”.

 2018—Pub.
 L. 115–282 renumbered [section 41a of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section41a&num=0&edition=prelim) as this section.